RomanPilyushin/Mind/The Future Tense (das Futur).md

 #### **The Future Tense in German:**

-Like English, German can talk about future events in the [[The Present Tense (das Präsens)|present tense]] when the context is clear:
+Like English, German can talk about future events in the [[The Present Simple (das Präsens)|present tense]] when the context is clear:

 |                                     |                                        |
 | ----------------------------------- | -------------------------------------- |